 ‘. . . by giving away a portion of what you earn, you are teaching your brain that you have more than enough.
 You’ll be beyond scarcity, and that belief system alone will change your life.’

-Uncle: Having the capacity to give things away means it’s not just the fear of losing our possessions which evaporates; we also lose the fear of being diminished.
-In reality, that car, the watch, the furnishings . . . don’t adequately establish who we are.
+Having the capacity to give things away means that it’s not just the fear of losing our possessions that evaporates; we also lose the fear of being diminished.
+In reality that car, the watch, the furnishings . . . don’t adequately establish who we are.
 When we learn we can handle not having those things we find we still have substance.
 And it’s a substance we like.

-Uncle: Further, an act of generosity towards someone in particular tells the person they are valued.
+Further, an act of generosity tells the recipient that they are valued.
 That builds a connection between you and that person, and with humanity itself.
 It helps satisfy our need for connection, our deep need to belong.

 ‘Giving to someone you don’t know may be less immediately rewarding, but it expresses your awareness that other human lives matter, and that the extent to which they matter is not determined by their proximity or usefulness to you, or your intimacy with them.’

-Uncle: And, when we realise we can be open with others, we become more confident in ourselves.
-That’s because when we have nothing to hide, we feel safer.
-And with that feeling of safety comes resilience.
-So again we add to our core happiness.
+And, when we realise we can be open with others and handle it, we become more confident in ourselves.
+With less to hide we feel safer, and add to our resilience.

 ‘People who fear can’t give.
 They are imbued with a deep-seated sense of scarcity in the world, as if there wasn’t enough to go around.
 Not enough love, not enough money, not enough praise, not enough attention, simply not enough.’

-Uncle: That’s not how it works.
+That’s not how it works.
 I enjoy the pleasure and comfort my possessions give me.
 Pleasures are an important part of my life.
 The point is: if I were forced to give everything away, or if I were to lose it all, then although I would be considerably inconvenienced I would not be shattered by the experience.
-Having that confidence benefits me considerably.
+Having that confidence helps me feel resilient.

 (i) be given a new car worth $40,000, no strings attached.
 Or,